hank-ai/darknet/README.md

 ```

 > [!TIP]
-> If you would like to export your Darknet/YOLO `.weights` to ONNX format, see [the additional dependency you may need to install](README_ONNX.md).
+> If you would like to export your Darknet/YOLO `.weights` to ONNX format, see [the additional dependency you may need to install](README_ONNX.md) prior to building Darknet/YOLO.

 These instructions assume (but do not require!) a system running Ubuntu 22.04.
 Adapt as necessary if you're using a different Linux distribution.